nikinov/Computer-Vision-system/README.md

  - this is a quick demo on how to use the Custom Vision Rest api to train and get an ONNX mdoel

 ### how to use
-you can call CreateAndTrain, it will make a folder with an ONNX model and a labels file that you can then use in the Prediction you can optionally specify the trainingEndpoint, trainingKey, predictionResourceId for your own account
+you can call CreateAndTrain, it will make a folder with an ONNX model and a labels file that you can then use in the Prediction, you can optionally specify the trainingEndpoint, trainingKey, predictionResourceId for your own account

 ```C#